Human Rights Due Diligence

 Establish Human Rights Due Diligence Management Procedures

-The proportion of major human rights issues rated as medium and high risk items
+The proportion of major human rights issues rated as medium or high risk

-1 day off in 7 days Weekly hours <60 Detailed working hours records Young workers
+1 day off in 7 days Weekly working hours <60